Blood Bond

 Platelets are in constant demand by hospitals.

-After your platelet donation, a blood test is immediately conducted and then they are prepared for delivery to a hospital.
+After your platelet donation, they are immediately tested and prepared for delivery to a hospital.
 On average, platelets are transfused within three days of donation.

 Over 1 million platelet transfusions are given to patients in need each year.